pschaus/book_lepl1402/source/part4.rst

     In this exercise, you will use the Observer pattern in conjunction with the Java Swing framework.
-    The application MessageApp provides a simple GUI (Graphical User Interface) where users can type a message and submit it.
+    The application ``MessageApp`` provides a simple GUI (Graphical User Interface) where users can type a message and submit it.
     This message, once submitted, goes through a spell checker and then is meant to be displayed to observers.

-    Your task is to make it work as exected: when a message is submitted, it is corrected by the spell checker and it is appended in the text area of the app (use `textArea.append(String text)`).
+    Your task is to make it work as expected: when a message is submitted, it is corrected by the spell checker and it is appended in the text area of the app (use ``textArea.append(String text)``).

     .. figure:: _static/images/gui_exercise.png
        :scale: 100 %
        :alt: GUI Exercise

-    It's imperative that your design allows for seamless swapping of the spell checker without necessitating changes to the MessageApp class.
-Additionally, the MessageSubject class should remain decoupled from the MessageApp.
+    It's imperative that your design allows for seamless swapping of the spell checker without necessitating changes to the ``MessageApp`` class.
+Additionally, the ``MessageSubject`` class should remain decoupled from the MessageApp.
     It must not depend on it and should not even be aware that it exists.

     Use the observer pattern in your design.
 You'll have to add instance variables and additional arguments to some existing constructors.
     When possible always prefer to depend on interfaces rather than on concrete classes when declaring your parameters.
-    With the progress of deep-learning we anticipate that we will soon have to replace the existing StupidSpellChecker by a more advanced one.
+    With the progress of deep-learning we anticipate that we will soon have to replace the existing ``StupidSpellChecker`` by a more advanced one.
     Make this planned change as simple as possible, without having to change your classes.